SeavantUUz/vue-paginator/README.md

 ## Motivation

 I know there are other vue.js plugins to paginate.
 Like [vue-paginate](https://github.com/TahaSh/vue-paginate).

 It is a good project and have a good code style and the author is a good guy.
 I promise.

 So why did I write this project?

 Because when did I use vue-paginate, I found I could't use it very well.
-So I decided to write another project to support my own job.
+So I decided to write another to support my own job.

 Maybe when you see this sentences, [vue-paginate](https://github.com/TahaSh/vue-paginate). could be strong enough.
 So you could try to use it.

 ## Usage